cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 </HighlightBox>

 You also have to pick a name for the upgrade you have prepared.
-This name will identify your specific upgrade when it is mentioned in a `Plan`, i.e. an upgrade governance proposal.
+This name will identify your specific upgrade when it is mentioned in a `Plan` (i.e. an upgrade governance proposal).
 This is a name relevant at the application level.
 Keep this information in a sub-folder of `app`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/player-info-migration/app/upgrades/v1tov1_1/keys.go#L4]
 const (